-Construction work is by its very nature dangerous.
-Heavy equipment, hazardous materials, and a hectic environment usually surround workers.
+Construction workers are surrounded by heavy equipment, hazardous materials and dangerous work tools, often in a hectic environment with dozens of other people.
 Even the most careful employee is at risk of serious injury or death due to errors or outright negligence at the construction site.
-And while insurance should compensate victims of construction accidents in their time of need, most insurers do everything possible to delay or outright deny these perfectly-legitimate claims.

-The type and severity of injuries from construction site accidents will vary of course, depending on the height from which the worker fell, whether they struck anything as they fell, and what type of surface they landed on.
+The type and severity of injuries from construction site accidents will vary of course, depending on the nature of the accident.
 Some of the typical injuries include: